awesome-sideprojects/awesome-sideprojects/README.md

 - [affiliationlist.com](https://affiliationlist.com) - Submit you affiliation program, and be promoted by content creator
 - [FoundersWall](https://www.founderswall.com) - A raw public board where indie founders log their wins, fails, and chaos.
 No likes.
 No hype.
 Just building in public, for real.
 - [Peeonauts](https://peeonauts.com/) - Live from Space: Real-time monitoring of the International Space Station's urine, waste water, and clean water tank levels.
+- [ShipAhead](https://shipahe.ad) - Skip the setup and start building what matters with a ready-to-ship Nuxt boilerplate built to help you ship ahead, save time, and focus on your product.
+- [BorderPrep](https://borderprep.com) - Get instant pre-arrival details for your destination — visa rules, entry cards, weather, and essentials, all tailored to the country you are flying to

 ## 🦄 Unicorn Sightings